hhsadiq/punch-interview/README.md

 ### Important note

 You are highly encouraged to change/add files, and improve architecture of application.
 We really like modular/compact/self-describing code.
-Keep in mind the following three golden principles
+Keep in mind the following three golden principles.

 1. DRY(Do not repeat yourself)